 See above.
 We have developed ambulance performance standards associated with the Humboldt County Transportation Plan as part of the EOA grandfathering process.
+Upon contract execution, response time monitor will begin wiith a plan to implement fines if needed after an evaluation period.
 This included assessment of five years of response time history per zip code to help establish a performance expectation baseline.